Coloman, King of Hungary: Expansion, internal conflicts and legislation (1096–1105)

 After Coloman's victories over the crusaders, Henry IV, Holy Roman Emperor, whom Ladislaus I had supported against Pope Urban II in his last years, wrote a letter to Duke Álmos.
 The emperor stated that Coloman had neglected imperial interests "because of his own necessities", and asked the duke to intervene on his behalf.
 However, Coloman—a former bishop—abandoned his predecessor's foreign policy and supported the pope.
 Historian Gyula Kristó writes that Álmos's close relationship with Emperor Henry may also have influenced Coloman's decision.
 Coloman married Felicia, a daughter of Roger I of Sicily—a close ally of the Holy See—in 1097.
 Her sister Constance had married Conrad, the elder son of Emperor Henry IV, after he allied with the pope against his father.

 Coloman invaded Croatia in 1097.
-Ladislaus I had already occupied most of the country, but Petar Svačić, the last native king of Croatia, resisted him in the Kapela Mountains.
-Petar Svačić died fighting against Coloman's army in the Battle of Gvozd Mountain.
+Ladislaus I had already occupied most of the country, but Petar Snačić, the last native king of Croatia, resisted him in the Mala Kapela mountains.
+Petar Snačić died fighting against Coloman's army in the Battle of Gvozd Mountain.
 The Hungarian troops reached the Adriatic Sea and occupied Biograd na Moru, an important port.
 Threatened by the advance of Coloman's army, the citizens of the towns of Trogir and Split swore fidelity to the doge of Venice, Vitale Michiel, who had sailed to Dalmatia.
 Having no fleet, Coloman sent envoys with a letter to the doge to "remove all the former misunderstandings concerning what is due to one of us or the other by right of our predecessors".
 Their agreement of 1098—the so-called Conventio Amicitiae—determined the spheres of interest of each party by allotting the coastal regions of Croatia to Hungary and Dalmatia to the Republic of Venice.

 Taking advantage of Coloman's absence, Álmos began to conspire against the king and mustered his armies.
 Coloman returned from Croatia and marched his army towards his brother's duchy in 1098.
 The two armies met at Tiszavárkony, with only the river Tisza separating them.
 However, the commanders of the two troops started negotiations and decided not to fight each other, compelling the king and the duke to make peace.